 For alittle more singletrack, there is a newer trail parallel to Keblar Pass Road coming up from Crested Butte called the Keblar Pass Wagon Trail.
 Eventually, this trail will hopefully connect up with the Dyke to bypass a large chunk of road riding.

-Overall, Dyke Trail is the 19th most popular mountain bike trail of all 176 mountain biking in Colorado.
+Overall, Dyke Trail is the 19th most popular mountain bike trail of all 176 mountain biking rides in Colorado.